STIC - Stockton Trails Initiative Coalition

 Crabtree Cove Trail (trailhead marker) - 1.6 Mile Trail (one way) with two additional loops.
 Quarry Loop, a 0.9 mile loop and Overlook Loop, a 0.7 mile loop.
 Easy terrain with parking at both ends of trail.
 Good for hiking and trail biking.

 Rudledge Bluff Overlook Trail (multi-use Equestrian/ Hiking/ Mtn.
 Biking) - Apprx 17 Mile Trail.
 Meanders between Orleans Trail Campgrounds(northern trailhead) and Hawker Point (southern trailhead).
-This trail is great for hiking or biking (no motorized vehicles allowed).
-Route is being changed to add almost another mile and take it under the Hwy 215 bridge for safety.
+This trail is great for hiking or biking (no motorized vehicles allowed) and horseback riding.
+Equestrian camping at both trail heads.
 There are several entry and exit points - look for trailhead markers.

 NaturecationTrail - A .25 mile trail with interpretive tree and plant markers and an outdoor nature classroom - The Hendrickson Outdoor Nature Center.
 Trail partner includes Stockton School District.